-This rugged case from Lifeproof boasts an IP68 rating, which means it can be immersed at a depth of up to 6.6 feet (2 meters) for an hour.
-It will also keep dirt, snow, and rain from damaging your iPhone 7.
-Drop protection is good, too, and your iPhone can survive drops of up to 6.6 feet (2 meters) unscathed when it’s wearing the Fre case.
-It’s a fairly bulky case with a built-in screen protector, chunky button covers, and port covers that still provides easy access to all of your favorite iPhone features.
-You can choose from a wide range of color combinations.
+This rugged case from Lifeproof boasts an IP68 rating, which means it can be immersed in water at a depth of up to 6.6 feet (2 meters) for an hour.
+It keeps dirt, snow, and rain from damaging your iPhone 7, and also provides impact protection so your iPhone can survive drops of up to 6.6 feet unscathed when it’s inside the case.
+It’s a fairly bulky case with a built-in screen protector, chunky button, and port covers, but it still provides easy access to all of your favorite iPhone features.

-You won’t be surprised to hear that Catalyst’s case also scores an IP68 rating, but Catalyst tests each unit to greater-than-usual depths and claims that its cases are waterproof up to 33 feet (10 meters).
+While the Catalyst case scores an IP68 rating, the company tests each unit to even greater depths and promises that its cases are waterproof up to 33 feet (10 meters).
 You also get good drop protection for falls from up to 6.6 feet (2 meters).
 The soft rubber exterior is comfortable to hold and adds some grip, and there’s easy access to the Touch ID, buttons, and camera.
-There’s a thin screen protector built in, which doesn’t seem to interfere with touch sensitivity, and a rotating crown dial for the mute switch.
-It comes in black or white with a transparent back.
+A thin screen protector is built in, which doesn’t interfere with touch sensitivity, and a rotating crown dial operates the mute switch.

+Pelican has an impressive pedigree when it comes to protective cases, and the Marine case also safeguards your iPhone 7 against drops, bumps, and all the elements.
 This waterproof iPhone case scores an IP68 rating, so it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
-Pelican has an impressive pedigree when it comes to protective cases, and the Marine case will also safeguard your iPhone 7 against drops, bumps, and all the elements.
 It seals your phone inside, but the Touch ID, touchscreen, and camera work just fine.
 There are button covers for the controls and ports for audio, though you may find sound is a bit muffled at times.
-There’s a completely clear version, or you can opt for the bumper in teal or black.

-If you only want waterproof protection for your iPhone 7 on the odd occasion, then it makes sense to consider a simple dry bag like this one.
-Pop your iPhone in the bag and seal it, and it’s good to go.
-The case has an IPx8 rating, and the manufacturer claims it can handle depths of up to 100 feet.
-It has an adjustable lanyard strap, so you can hang it around your neck, and there’s an optional armband, too.
+If you need waterproof protection for your iPhone 7 only occasionally, then it makes sense to consider a simple dry bag like the Vansky.
+Pop your iPhone in the bag and seal it, and you’re good to go.
+The case has an IPx8 rating and promises to protect your handset in depths of up to 100 feet.
+It has an adjustable lanyard strap, so you can hang it around your neck or use the optional armband.
 Both the front and back are clear, and you can use your iPhone while it’s in the bag.
 The other advantage of this bag is that it floats, so if you drop your iPhone, it won’t disappear into the depths.

-This chunky, waterproof case will make your iPhone 7 look like an oversized iPhone 5, but it also boasts an IP68 rating, which means your iPhone is submersible in up to 10 feet of water for up to two hours.
-OTBAA also promises rugged drop protection, and claims the case will help protect your device from falls of up to 6.5 feet.
-It comes with a built-in screen protector, too, and covers all of your phone’s buttons and ports.
-Your camera and Touch ID sensor will still work with the case on, but sound is inevitably muffled, as is the case with most waterproof offerings.
-The real attraction here, however, is the low price.
+This chunky, waterproof case boasts an IP68 rating, which means your iPhone can be submerged in up to 10 feet of water for up to two hours.
+Otbba also promises rugged drop protection and protects your device from falls of up to 6.5 feet.
+It comes with a built-in screen protector and covers all of your phone’s buttons and ports.
+Your camera and Touch ID sensor work with the case on, but sound is muffled, as is typical with most waterproof offerings.